Our COVID-19 office policy, including hours of operation, is outlined on our Contact Us page.

 - Exodus is offering a unique program on select tours – Dateless 1st Departures!
 If you’re tired of just talking about travel, if you want to take action and have something concrete to look forward to, this program might be for you.
 Reserve your spot for the destination of your choice from the list of 20 small-group trips simply by paying the standard deposit.
 Once that destination passes Exodus’ stringent 5 Stage Health & Safety Approval Process, you’ll be guaranteed space on a tour within the first month travel resumes.
 If you can’t get away at that time, you’ll be booked for the first available date that works for you.
 We can give you full details – just ask!

-- More news from Hurtigruten.
+- News from Hurtigruten.
 For many years Canadian residents have received a discount of up to 20% off of published US$ prices to compensate for the weakened CA$, making Hurtigruten cruises more affordable for Canadian travellers.
 However, this special provision is coming to an end in 2021.
-You can still book on a future cruise and get in on the Save 20% special offer if you make your booking with us by the 30 June, 2021.
-Or, Save 10% if booked between the 01 July & 30 September, 2021.
+The 20% savings booking window is now closed but you can still Save 10% if booked by the 30 September, 2021.
 As of the 01 October, 2021, full US$ prices will apply for all bookings.
 So, get in on this great offer before it’s gone!
 This Canadian residents discount may also be combined with other sales and special offers.
 Contact us today for information and to make your reservation.

 - Churchill Wild is offering a lower deposit of CA$1,000 and flexible cancellation policies up to 30 days prior to the tour date on all new 2021 tour bookings.
 Tours offered include The Great Ice Bears at Dymond Lake Lodge, Birds, Bears & Belugas, Hudson Bay Odyssey and more.
 Ask us for full details.